Aporosa octandra: Uses

 The tree/shrub provides fodder for domesticated animals, timber for house construction (particularly house-posts), wood for fuel.
 The bark yields a red dye, while a decoction of the leaves is used to dye clothes black in northeast India.
 The fruits are edible.
-The bark is chewed as a kind of betel In India, the wood (called kokra or coco wood) is used, it is described as durable, (very) hard and close-grained.
-It is used in construction, and for house-posts, rafter, rice pounder and furniture.
+The bark is chewed as a kind of betel In India, the wood (called kokra or coco wood) is used, it is described as durable, hard and close-grained.
+It is used in construction, and for house-posts, rafters, rice pounders, and furniture.

 The Karbi people in Karbi Anglong district (Assam, India) use the twigs and leaves of what they call tamsir as a mordant when using black minerals to dye yarn black.

 The leaves are additionally used to prevent the yarn making contact with the dyeing vessel, which is held to make the yarn brittle.
 This latter use also occurs when dyeing with the lac insect Kerria lacca, to make pink yarn.
-Yarn dyed black contributes to the red, white and black striped fabric usually worn by elderly women, and is used in ritual to appease gods in case of sudden illness.

-The are many recorded uses of the species in traditional medicine in Asia, including in old Ayurvedic medical practices.
+There are many recorded uses of the species in traditional medicine in Asia, including in old Ayurvedic medical practices.

 In Cambodia the bark is a component of a folk-remedy to relieve tooth-ache, while the roots are used in another folk-medicine mixture to be used "against women diseases after delivery".
 In Mizoram it is recorded as treating many ailments.

-A. octandra var. malesiana has rather hard wood that is used for planks in houses, and for beams or furniture.
+A. octandra var. malesiana has hard wood that is used for planks in houses, and for beams or furniture.